FAQs: PVC Dolls

 Although there are many positives to using PVC-free and phthalate-free dolls including being better for your children’s health and the health of the environment--they will most likely be a more expensive option.

 How often should you wash your cloth dolls?

 The National Resource Center for Health and Safety in Child Care and Early Education recommends that any toys mouthed by children should be set aside when the child is done playing with them and then sanitized at the end of the day.
 Cloth toys should be washed once per week.
 However, if mouthed or soiled, the cloth toys should be removed from the room and returned to the toy rotation after they have been washed.
-It is important to follow manufacturer’s instructions for the cleaning and sanitizing of all toys as well as following the criteria put forth in your state’s child care regulations.
+It is important to follow manufacturer’s instructions for the cleaning and sanitizing of all toys as well as following the criteria put forth in your state’s child care and or health department regulations.